 Visiting the beautiful and peaceful woodland gardens at Meerkerk Gardens.
 The garden is a pet friendly walk in cultivated nature.
 You and your doggy will be dazzled with the beautiful Rhododendrons Meerkerk Gardens is famous for as you explore the 53 acres of ornamental gardens and coastal woodland trails.
 You can even bring your picnic!

 One of our favorite places, Greenbank Farms, has off leash trails for doggies.
 You can enjoy the seaside farm setting with trails, ponds, and gardens.
 Then after you are finished enjoying the beautiful outdoors, you can grab picnic supplies from The Cheese Shop and picnic outside on the picnic tables.
-Of course, you should also consider a visit the not-to-be missed Whidbey Pies and Cafe.
-You can enjoy your lunch and pie in the doggy friendly patio dining.
+Of course, you should also consider a visit to the not-to-be missed Whidbey Pies and Old Spots Bistro.

 Speaking of picnics, maybe you’d like to stop at a winery with your dog.
-Spoiled Dog Winery is aptly named and welcomes your dog on leash in the outdoor tasting area and the covered spot also has overhead heaters for colder temperatures.
-After you’ve relaxed and enjoyed your tastings you can feel free to walk the vineyards with your furry pal.
+Spoiled Dog Winery is aptly named and welcomes your dog on leash in the outdoor tasting area with covers and overhead heaters for colder temperatures.
+After you’ve relaxed and enjoyed your tasting you can feel free to walk the vineyards with your furry pal.

 If you need a some professional grooming help or a drop in nail trim check out Four Paws Only Pet Salon located behind the Shell station.
 Even my dog doesn’t mind getting her nails trimmed here.
 Cash only.

-Many more of our favorite places to hike and visit also welcome your pet on leash, but these places should be a good start.
-We hope you get out there and enjoy Whidbey with your wonderful buddy.
+Many more of our favorite places to hike and visit also welcome your pet on leash, but this list is a good start.
+We hope you get out there and enjoy Whidbey with your wonderful four-legged buddy.